broadinstitute/gatk/scripts/variantstore/docs/aou/AOU_DELIVERABLES.md

       - Run the cells up to and through, section 1.4 ("Perform the copy, in batches")
       - If you want to automatically break up the new samples into smaller sample sets, then run the "now that the data have been copied, you can make sample sets if you wish" step.
 Set the `SUBSET_SIZE` and `set_name` variables to customize.
 - **NOTE** If you want to create a large sample set after you have run the notebook, Terra provides (and recommends you use) this python [script](https://github.com/broadinstitute/firecloud-tools/tree/master/scripts/import_large_tsv) which allows you to upload a sample set to the workspace.
 - Create a dataset in the Google project.
-Make sure that when you are creating the dataset that you set the `location type` to be `Multi-Region`
+Make sure that when you are creating the dataset that you set the `location type` to be `Multi-Region`.
 - Make a note of the Google project ID ("aou-genomics-curation-prod"), dataset name (e.g. "aou_wgs" — if it does not exist be sure to create one before running any workflows) and callset identifier (e.g. "Bravo") as these will be inputs (`project_id`, `dataset_name` and `call_set_identifier`) to all or most of the GVS workflows.
 The [naming conventions for other aspects of GVS datasets are outlined here](https://docs.google.com/document/d/1pNtuv7uDoiOFPbwe4zx5sAGH7MyxwKqXkyrpNmBxeow).
+- Once the **non-control** samples have been fully ingested into BQ using the `GvsBulkIngestGenomes` workflow, the **control** samples can be manually added to the workspace and loaded in separately

 ## The Pipeline
 1. `GvsBulkIngestGenomes` workflow
    - For use with **non-control** samples only!
 To ingest control samples (required for running `GvsCalculatePrecisionAndSensitivity`), use the`GvsAssignIds` and `GvsImportGenomes` workflows described below.
    - This workflow does not use the Terra Data Entity Model to run, so be sure to select the `Run workflow with inputs defined by file paths` workflow submission option.
    - Set `process_vcf_headers` to true to include sample header information in your database.
-This includes information such as DRAGAN version.
-This slows down the ingestion process by about 30%, so if you dont care about this addtional data, leave it as false.
+     - This slows down the ingestion process by about 30%, so if you dont care about this addtional data, leave it as false.
+     - Once these headers have been loaded, they can be queried to provide helpful context on the samples pipeline, such as DRAGEN version.
-   - **NOTE** Be sure to set the input `drop_state` to ZERO (this will have the effect of dropping GQ0 reference blocks) and `use_compressed_references` to true (this will further compress the reference data).
+   - **NOTE** Be sure to set the input `drop_state` to ZERO (this will have the effect of dropping GQ0 reference blocks) and set `use_compressed_references` to true (this will further compress the reference data).
    - `GvsBulkIngestGenomes` performs the functions of both `GvsAssignIds` and `GvsImportGenomes` with a much more scalable design.
 Detailed bulk ingest documentation can be found [here](../gvs-bulk-ingest-details.md).
 1. `GvsAssignIds` workflow
    - For use with **control** samples only!